 Cristina has more than 15 years of experience in executive boards and management of not-for-profit associations.
-She is a director on government boards including the DFAT Council on Australia Latin America Relations and Multicultural NSW.
-She is also a director on various energy & renewables boards such as the Advisory Committee of Endeavour Energy, the Advisory Board of Viridios Capital, an asset management and advisor on sustainable development assets and a director of the think tank Beyond Zero Emissions.
+She is a director on the board of the Export Council of Australia, DFAT Council on Australia Latin America Relations and Multicultural NSW.
+She is also a director on various energy & renewables boards such as the Advisory Committee of Endeavour Energy, the Advisory Board of Viridios Capital, an asset management and advisor on sustainable development assets and she is a director of the think-tank Beyond Zero Emissions.
 She is Vice President of NSW Women’s Council and Secretary of the NSW Energy and Environment Policy Branch.
 Cristina is an entrepreneur having founded SalDoce Fine Foods, manufacturing allergen sensitive foods to Australia and export markets and was the winner of the NSW Export Awards in 2016 and 2018 and the 2019 NSW Small Business Award.
 She is one of the owners of the organic foods retail stores Naked Foods.
-Cristina is on the board of the charitable organisation One Meal, is a benefactor of the Art Gallery of NSW and has recently completed the Executive Program Women & Power at the Harvard Kennedy School of Government.
+Cristina is on the board of the charitable organisation One Meal - It Makes a Difference, is a benefactor of the Art Gallery of NSW and has recently completed the Executive Program Women & Power at the Harvard Kennedy School of Government.
 She is passionate about the environment, female empowerment and diversity and has a corporate legal background having graduated with an LLB - Bachelor of Law from the University of London and a Graduate Diploma on Corporate Law and Governance from the University of Sydney.

 Dr. Matt Edwards